Annual General Meeting – Chesley Community Players

 The Bijou theatre is located in downtown Chesley.
 Originally opened in 1947 as “The Roxy”, our little theatre boasts 258 comfortable unobstructed seats and our community partners often provide “dinner and a show” opportunities during our major productions.

 The board of directors have been meeting regularly to ensure that we are ready to go when it is safe to do so.
-Look for more announcements hopefully for our fall season!
+Look for more announcements!

 The Bijou is also available to rent for when things return to normal.
 If your group needs a venue, or if you need any information please contact Susan Klages at 226-433-2141.